How to Prioritize Content Ideas That Drive Traffic and Results

 Prioritizing content ideas isn’t about chasing trends or writing what sounds good.
 It’s about looking at real data, understanding intent, and being strategic about where you invest your effort.

-If you’re not reviewing your own analytics, you’re missing half the picture.
-If you’re not checking what’s ranking right now, you’re guessing.
+If you don’t review your own analytics, you’re missing half the picture.
+If you don’t check what’s ranking right now, you’re guessing.

 Make time to analyze, rank, and decide before creating.
-That’s how you build a content strategy that works today and keeps working in the months ahead.
+That’s how you build a content strategy that works today and will continue to work in the months ahead.

-If you’d like help with your website content strategy or SEO, reach out to Garrett Digital today.
+If you’d like help with your website content strategy or SEO, contact Garrett Digital today.